Idealogic Group

 • SEO content farms

-• Aggregator sites that merely add the formatting
+• Aggregator sites that only add formatting

 The Processing Fluency Problem